Collision Injuries and Treatment

 Insurance companies, always motivated to deny liability claims, will question whether any injuries related to the collision were significant enough for you to seek medical attention.
 It is important that your treating physician can document the causation of injuries to the collision, and that requires timely medical attention.

-Why Continue Treatment
+Why Continue Treatment when I Feel Better?

 Following and completing the treatment plan given to you by your doctor is important to your recovery.
 Stopping too soon may cause related health issues later.
 It’s a little like not taking a full course of antibiotics because you started to feel better.
 Follow-through is vital.